Tyrn/wei/the-insider-en.typ

-     Bemish woke up in the middle of the night - Kissur  was missing.
+     Bemish woke up in the middle of the night---Kissur  was missing.
 "Where is he hanging his ass  out?"
 Bemish got angry.
 The moon shined and the roofs of  wing houses and utility shacks were clearly outlined  on  the night  sky background.
 Just then, Bemish saw a man's silhouette sneaking along the main